-- Medical aid contributions may be claimed as a medical scheme fees tax credit against tax payable as follows: - R270 (2015: R257) per month each for the taxpayer and the first dependant - R181 (2015: R172) per month for each additional dependant - Excess contributions and other qualifying medical expenses may be claimed as an additional medical expenses tax credit calculated as follows: - The amount by which the formula [[medical aid contributions (medical scheme fees tax credit x 4]] + other qualifying medical expenses) exceeds 7,5% of taxable income, divided by a factor of 4.
+Excess contributions and other qualifying medical expenses may be claimed as an additional medical expense tax credit calculated as follows:

+The amount by which the formula [[medical aid contributions - (medical scheme fees tax credit x 4)] + other qualifying medical expenses] exceeds 7,5% of taxable income, divided by a factor of 4.

-65 years and older, or younger than 65 years if an immediate family member has a disability
+65 years and older, or younger than 65 years if the taxpayer or an immediate family member has a disability

-- Medical aid contributions may be claimed as a medical scheme fees tax credit against tax payable as above. - Excess contributions and other qualifying medical expenses may be claimed as an additional medical expenses tax credit calculated as follows: - {[Medical aid contributions (medical scheme fees tax credit x 3)] + other qualifying medical expenses}, divided by a factor of 3.
+Excess contributions and other qualifying medical expenses may be claimed as an additional medical expense tax credit calculated as follows:

+[[Medical aid contributions - (medical scheme fees tax credit x 3)] + other qualifying medical expenses), divided by a factor of 3.